MayuPuter/SOM/README.txt

     jupyter notebook --notebook-dir="."

-and then type the command jupyter notebook --notebook-dir=".

 This option --notebook-dir=**** means that the directory in which the command is executed will be changed to the "current directory".

-If you want to do a frequency count, from the list of programs,
+If you want to do a frequency count, from the list of programs select the file,

     count_Fasta_Window_Step_Size_Ver_2_2.ipynb

-from the list of programs, and the program will open, then in the Parameter Settings change the parameters,
+After the program will open, then in the Parameter Settings change the parameters,

     nuc_length
     window_size